 Solicitors for the Elderly

-Sarah Mochan and Ruth Nolan are SFE accredited members at Wallace Robinson & Morgan Limited.
+Ruth Nolan is an SFE accredited member at Wallace Robinson & Morgan Limited.

 The SFE (Solicitors for the Elderly) is an independent, national organisation of over 1,500 lawyers, such as solicitors, barristers, and chartered legal executives, who provide specialist legal advice for older and vulnerable people, their families and carers.

 In order to be a fully accredited member, lawyers must have a minimum of three years’ experience advising in areas of older client law and have completed the Older Client Care in Practice Award – a qualification which demonstrates the specialist client care skills that enable lawyers to advise and support older and vulnerable clients.
 Members like Ruth are also required to continuously update their knowledge with training and produce an annual statement of competence, which ensures they maintain their expertise.

 Clients of SFE members can also be reassured by the SFE code of practice and safety of redress through the members’ regulatory bodies, should something go wrong.

 For more information about SFE please visit www.sfe.legal.

 Ruth is also a full member of the Society of Trusts and Estate Practitioners (STEP).

 Wills and Inheritance Quality Scheme (WIQS)